thephez/dpp-spec/docs/identity.md

     ✔ should point to transaction from block lower than core chain locked height
 ```

-## State Transition Data
+## State Transition State

-Data validation verifies that the data in the state transition is valid in the context of the current platform state.
+State validation verifies that the data in the state transition is valid in the context of the current platform state.

-### Identity Create Data
+### Identity Create State

 The identity create state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.22-dev/packages/js-dpp/test/unit/identity/stateTransition/IdentityCreateTransition/validation/state/validateIdentityCreateTransitionStateFactory.spec.js).
 The test output below shows the necessary criteria: